 So our Surf and pickup Imports would have had Red coolant from factory.
 But be careful, over the years coolants would have or should have been changed so physically check.

-The rule is NEVER MIX red or green coolant together; make sure that you have removed all traces of old coolant from the system by Flushing the system thoroughly back and forth several times especially if the coolant appears “muddy”.
+The general rule is not to mix red and green coolant together unless specified by the manufacturer.
+For example Aisin can be mixed with any colour.
+Where colours can't be mixed, make sure that you have removed all traces of old coolant from the system by Flushing the system thoroughly back and forth several times especially if the coolant appears “muddy”.
 Make sure all the heater controls are set to full heat as well so that you flush the matrixes too.

 Removing the thermostat as well will help with the coolant changing operation and gives an ideal opportunity to test your stat.
 If in doubt always consult your technician.